What is dwarfism?

 - During the active lengthening phase, you will do physical therapy 2-3 days a week to maintain shoulder, elbow and hand function.
 You must limit lifting to 1-3 pounds (.45-1.4 kg), and cannot lift anything with the arms fully extended, but can otherwise go to school and do activities.

-- The external fixators are removed once the lengthening segment has fully consolidates and healed on X-rays.
+- The external fixators are removed once the lengthening segment has fully consolidated and shows up as being fully healed on X-ray examination.

 - Fifty percent of the time, rods are put in the bone at the time of removal to help stabilize bone growth.
 This is decided during surgery if the lengthening segment is “narrowed” or one to two sides of the bone are not fully healed.